artyom-beilis/skyhopper/README.md

 [TOC]

-[AstroHopper](https://artyom-beilis.github.io/astrohopper.html) (formerly known as skyhopper) is a web application that helps to find objects across the night sky by hopping from a well know and easily identifiable star to other fainter stars or DSO by measuring changes in angles of the cell phone using built in gyroscope and gravity sensors.
+[AstroHopper](https://artyom-beilis.github.io/astrohopper.html) (formerly known as skyhopper) is a free and open source web application developed by Artyom Beilis that helps to find objects across the night sky.
+It does it by allowing an accurate hop from a well know and easily identifiable star to other fainter stars or DSO by measuring changes in angles of the cell phone using built in gyroscope and gravity sensors.
 It is similar to Digital Setting Circles implemented in a smart phone.